 Small businesses with their inherent advantages of flexibility and adaptability.
-Will be at the cutting edge of these new improvements.
+Will be at the forefront of these new improvements.

 The world is changing.
-And the role of the individual has become increasingly more important.
+And the role of the individual has become increasingly important.

-Individual entrepreneurship and small business management are absolutely necessary for financial success.
+Individual entrepreneurship and small business management are necessary for financial success.

 This springs especially true for Black America.
 The Congressional Black Caucus (CBC) highlighted the impact of Black entrepreneurs and small business owners in America.

 A recent statistical analysis of U.S. census data.
-This shows that whites are more likely than Asians, African-Americans, and Latinos.
+This shows that whites are more likely to than Asians, African Americans, and Latinos.